CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_01_networking.md

 ## Firewall Selection

-A firewall/router system (OPNsense or pfSense) is used to:
+A firewall/router system (OPNsense or pfSense) is used as the central network control point.

-- Route traffic between subnets
-- Enforce network segmentation rules
-- Simulate enterprise perimeter security

-## Responsibilities of the Firewall
+## Responsibilities

-- Default gateway for each subnet
+- Acts as default gateway for all subnets
-- Traffic control between:
-  - Red Team ↔ Target
-  - Target ↔ SOC
+- Routes traffic between environments
+- Enforces segmentation policies
+- Controls attack flow and visibility

+---

+## Why This Is Critical

+This component enables:

+- Realistic network boundaries
-- Policy enforcement for attack scenarios
+- Controlled attack scenarios
+- Traffic inspection and analysis
-- Network visibility and control
+- SOC visibility into Target activity

-## Importance

-This component acts as the **central control point** for all network communication and is essential for:

-- Simulating real-world attack paths
-- Implementing security controls
-- Observing network traffic during scenarios
+Without this layer, the environment would not behave like a real enterprise network.

 ---